Augustus F. Gearhard

-Augustus F. Gearhard (April 18, 1893 – March 19, 1974) was a brigadier general in the United States Air Force and a Roman Catholic priest.
+Augustus Francis Gearhard (April 18, 1893 – March 19, 1974) was a brigadier general in the United States Air Force.
+He was a Roman Catholic priest at St. Michael's Parish and eventually St. Mary's Parish in Milwaukee.
+He was also the rector of the Fenwick Home for Boys.

 Gearhard was born in Milwaukee, Wisconsin, in 1893.
-He would attend St. Francis Seminary and was ordained in 1917.
+He attended St. Francis Seminary and was ordained in 1917.
 Gearhard died on March 19, 1974.

 Military career

 Gearhard originally joined the United States Army in 1918 and was deployed overseas to take part in World War I. While serving with the 328th Infantry Regiment of the 82nd Infantry Division, Gearhard was awarded the Distinguished Service Cross, America's second-highest award for combat bravery.
 He received the medal for valor under fire during the St. Mihiel Offensive in September 1918 and the Meuse-Argonne Offensive the following month.
 He repeatedly braved artillery and other fire by crossing into no man's land to aid dead and dying soldiers, carrying them to safety.

 It was reported that Gearhard was a witness to Sergeant Alvin York's Medal of Honor-earning action on October 8, 1918.